truth table: test_truth_table_tests

 • I close test_truth_table.py

-• then delete all the test in truth_table.py, which gives me a list of AttributeErrors I start with the last one
+• then delete all the tests in truth_table.py and the terminal shows 20 failures, I start with the last one

 AttributeError: module 'src.truth_table' has no attribute 'tautology'